 ^{}This performance measure is in the process of being changed for the upcoming Measure A cycle to more closely measure the outcome of the Open Data Portal.
-A measure that will indicate access to data pre-and-post Hackathon is being examined as a potential new measure.

 The County's agreement with Socrata, the provider of the County's open data platform, was extended for another two years through June 2017.
-New datasets include Public WiFi usage, illegal dumping reports from Report It!
-SMC, housing statistics, data about foster youth programs, and data from the 2015 homeless census.
+New datasets include Public WiFi usage, illegal dumping reports